sycamore-rs/sycamore/docs/next/getting_started/hello_world.md

 nested within the `<p>` tag.

 There it is!
-Trunk just needs one thing to turn this into a website; a html source file to inject the template into.
+Trunk just needs one thing to turn this into a website; a html source file to inject the view into.
 Copy the following code to a file called `index.html` in the root of your crate (alongside `Cargo.toml`):

 ```html